Job Skills Expansion Effective June 25, 2020

 Applicants must be under 200% of the poverty level for the current year.
-This means that in 2019 for a single individual, you must make under $24,980 and for a family of 4, under $51,500.
-Tuition cost is based on a sliding fee scale with 100% of poverty being free, 150% of poverty contributing 25% of the cost; and 200% of poverty contributing 50% of the cost.
+This means that in 2021 for a single individual, you must make under $25,760 and for a family of 4, under $53,000.
+Once our one-time funding is depleted the tuition cost will be based on a sliding fee scale with 100% of poverty being free, 150% of poverty contributing 25% of the cost; and 200% of poverty contributing 50% of the cost.

 Each applicant must be at least 16 years of age and be able to pass a criminal background check.
 Applicants also must agree to sign a promissory note for the cost of the class, based on the skidding fee scale, and agree to 90 days of follow-up case management services upon completion of the class.